-Scene 6: Rimondi - Final scene
+Scene 6: Rimondi-final scene

-When all the fountains have been visited and all questions are answered the user is teleported to the last scene of the experience.
+When all the fountains have been visited and all questions are answered, the user is teleported to the last scene of the experience.
 This is the most iconic fountain of the city of Rethymno, the Rimondi fountain, which is shown functional with water running from its three tabs, indicating the mission accomplishment.
-A text panel appears informing the user that the mission has been completed and that he/she has helped in the hydration problem of the city through a certain amount of water according to the score level achieved (as shown in Figure 3(h)).
-Based on the final score, a citizen badge is assigned to the user that is either bronze (up to 30 liters), silver (40-60 liters) or gold (70 and over liters).
+A text panel appears informing the user that the mission has been completed and that he/she has helped in the hydration problem of the city through a certain amount of water according to the score level achieved (as shown in Fig. 3h).
+Based on the final score, a citizen badge is assigned to the user that is either bronze (up to 30 l), silver (40-60 l) or gold (70 and over litres).